 UPDATE: Verizon just doubled the speed offered in their deal.
-You can now get 100 Mbps for under $50.
+You can now get 100 Mbps for under $39.99.
 Read my post on this Fios Internet-only service for more information on how I got their promotional pricing.
 They also offer near gigabit speed in their service area.

 Verizon Fios is currently available in and around the areas of New York, New Jersey, Maryland, Virginia, Pennsylvania, Rhode Island, Massachusetts, Connecticut, Delaware and Washington D.C.
 You can check for the promo pricing availability here.